Mass shooting: Europe

 The deadliest mass shooting by a lone individual in modern history occurred in Europe with the 2011 Norway attacks in Norway, in which 77 people were killed.
 Of those killed, 67 died of gunshot wounds.

 In the United Kingdom, on 19 August 1987, in Hungerford, England, a man killed his mother before killing 16 people and injuring 15 others.
 On 13 March 1996, in Dunblane, Scotland, a man entered a primary school and opened fire, killing 16 children and one teacher before committing suicide.
 On 12 August 2021, in Plymouth, England, a man killed five people and injured two others before taking his own life.
 Other mass shootings in the UK include the Cumbria shootings on 2 June 2010, in which a man killed 12 people and injured 11 others before committing suicide; the Wallasey pub shooting, where 1 person was killed and 4 others injured; and the Monkseaton shootings, where 1 person was killed and 16 others injured.

 In Germany, the Erfurt school massacre on 26 April 2002 was inspired by the Columbine High School massacre.
 Former student Robert Steinhäuser killed 16 people, including two students, 11 teachers, a trainee teacher, a secretary and a police officer, before killing himself.
-On 13 March 2009, a 17-year-old student named Tim Kretschmer went on a shooting spree at his former high school in Winnenden.
-Kretschmer killed 15 people, including nine students, three teachers, and three bystanders, before turning the gun on himself.
-On 22 July 2016, a lone gunman named David Sonboly opened fire at a shopping mall in Munich, killing nine people and injuring 36 others.
-Sonboly, who had a history of mental illness, was armed with a pistol.
-After a brief exchange of fire with police, he turned the gun on himself.
-On 9 October 2019, a far-right extremist named Stephan Balliet attempted to carry out a mass shooting at a synagogue in the eastern city of Halle.
-Balliet, who was armed with several 3D-printed firearms and homemade explosive devices, tried to force his way into the synagogue during the Jewish holiday of Yom Kippur.
-When he was unable to get inside, he shot and killed two people outside the building and injured several others.
+On 13 March 2009, the Winnenden shootings occurred in Winnenden and Wendlingen when Tim Kretschmer killed 15 people, including nine students, three teachers, and three bystanders, before killing himself.
+On 22 July 2016, nine people killed and 36 others were injured in a shooting at a mall in Munich.
+The gunman, David Sonboly, had far-right political motives.
+On 9 October 2019, a shooting took place in Halle when neo-Nazi Stephan Balliet, armed with several 3D-printed firearms and homemade explosive devices, tried to force his way into a synagogue during the Jewish holiday of Yom Kippur.
+When he was unable to get inside, he killed a female passerby before attacking a doner shop, killing a man inside.
 The entire shooting was live streamed on Twitch.
 Balliet was later arrested and charged with murder and attempted murder.
-Later, on 19 February 2020, a mentally unstable man named Tobias Rathjen opened fire at two shisha bars in the town of Hanau, killing nine people before turning the gun on himself.
-Rathjen, who had a history of mental illness and far-right extremist views, left behind a manifesto in which he expressed his hatred for immigrants and called for the extermination of several ethnic groups.
+Later, on 19 February 2020, two shisha bars were atacked in Hanau, killing nine people.
+The perpetrator, Tobias Rathjen then killed his mother at their shared home before committing suicide.
+Rathjen had a history of mental illness and far-right extremist views, expressing his hatred for immigrants and called for the extermination of several ethnic groups in a manifesto.